zeekay/soundcloud-cli/README.md

 # sc
-`sc` is a cli tool for interacting with Soundcloud.
+`sc` is a command-line interface (and library for) interacting with Soundcloud.
 It will eventually support several features, but as of right now you can compress & upload audio to soundcloud.

 ## Install
 Preferred method of install is `pip`: